 BIOS, PROMPTS & ABOUT ME SECTION

-Empty bios, short bios, lazy prompts are all signs of low effort profiles.
+Empty bios, short bios, cliche bios (good vibes only), unsubstantiated bios, lazy prompts are all signs of low effort profiles.
 Low effort usually signals the person is testing the waters (at best), is clueless, or is looking for a hook-up.

 Lack of Friends and Social Circles